RobledoVD/MCSs_Climatology_NwSA/README.md

 **- max_p:** Max value of precipitation of the convecive system.

-**- intersection_percentage:** percentage of interception between a convective system at time i and the same convective system at time i+1.
+**- intersection_percentage:** Percentage of interception between a convective system at time i and the same convective system at time i+1.

 **- distance:** Distance between consecutive convective systems.